Collision vs. Comprehensive Car Insurance

 Do I need collision and comprehensive coverages?

-Collision and comprehensive are not required by law, so you don't need to buy them in order to register your car.
-However, many car financing companies require them, so you might need them in order to qualify for a lease or loan.
-We also recommend both coverages if your car is worth more than $3,000 or is less than 10 years old, or if you would not be able to afford a new car if yours were destroyed.
+Collision and comprehensive are not required by law, so you don't need to buy them to register your car.
+However, nearly all car financing companies require them for a lease or loan.
+You might want to consider both coverages if your car is worth more than $3,000 or is less than 10 years old, or if you would not be able to afford a new car if yours were destroyed.

-How much are collision coverage and comprehensive coverage?
+How much are collision coverage and comprehensive coverages?

-How much you'll pay for collision and comprehensive depends on what car you drive, your deductible and your driving history, but in general, you can expect to pay about the same amount for collision as for a liability-only policy, while comprehensive is about 10% as expensive.
-So if a liability-only policy costs $100 per month, adding just collision would bring the total cost up to$200, and adding comprehensive too would make the total cost $210 per month.
+How much you'll pay for collision and comprehensive depends on what car you drive, your deductible and your driving history.
+In general, you can expect to pay about the same amount for collision as for a liability-only policy, while comprehensive is about 10% as expensive.
+So if a liability-only policy costs $100 per month, adding just collision would bring the total cost up to $200.
+If you wanted to then add comprehensive too, the total cost would be $210 per month.

 Methodology

-To understand how adding collision and comprehensive coverage impacts car insurance rates, we collected rates for four coverage profiles in New York state:
+To understand how adding collision and comprehensive coverage impacts car insurance rates, ValuePenguin collected rates for four coverage profiles in New York state:

 - Liability only